 Skip to main content

-Massachusetts · UFT
+Massachusetts · UPH

 Upholstery & Fabric Cleaning Certification in Massachusetts

 Upholstery & Fabric Cleaning certification in Massachusetts prepares you to refresh furniture exposed to long indoor seasons, pets, and humidity in the state's homes and offices.
 NISCR's online, self-paced Upholstery & Fabric Cleaning course delivers a same-day certificate covering fabric identification, safe cleaning agents, and stain removal.
-Add a keyword-rich credential to expand your cleaning services across Massachusetts.
+Add a credential to expand your cleaning services across Massachusetts.

 100% online & self-paced — your certificate the same day, anywhere in Massachusetts.